 Fiona, what is unique about the IT Professionalism Europe Conference?

 There are ongoing issues in Europe around shortages and mismatches of IT professionals, combined with the need to develop, reskill and upskill the workforce.

 With the conference, we’re going to catalyze the professionalization of IT personnel.
 Also, we’re going to showcase the best practice in managing, developing and assessing IT staff across Europe.

 The conference will bring together commercial testing and training organizations, IT managers, staffing agencies, consultancies, and professional bodies.

 We’ll also be covering the emergence of a European standard on professional competence and a framework on IT professionalism.
 With these, we can now start to expedite the solutions.

 The conference will bring together IT managers, commercial testing and training organizations, staffing agencies, consultancies, and professional bodies from across Europe to discuss best practices and new practical tools.
 We can start to bring together the organizations that need solutions for their workforce with those who can provide them.

 Why should IT training and consulting providers join this event?

 At the heart of the discussions will be the European e-Competence Framework (e-CF).
-This is a newly published pan-European standard which has become the common language across Europe for IT competences and skills.
+This is a newly published pan-European standard that has become the common language across Europe for IT competences and skills.